rootisgod/rootisgod/content/posts/2026/2026-01-11-Run-Windows-On-Kubernetes.md

 ### MicroK8S Deployment

 And now we can create a YAML file called `deployment.yaml` for MicroK8S and apply it.
-This will create a namsepace, PVC, Service and a Deployment.
+This will create a namespace, PVC, Service and a Deployment.
 It is tuned to deploy from our local registry and assume MetalLB is in place.
 You can see their reference one if you want a more basic deployment: https://raw.githubusercontent.com/dockur/windows/refs/heads/master/kubernetes.yml

 ```yaml
 ---